Introducing Lone Star FHC’s “2018 Field Hockey P.E. Program for Elementary and Middle Schools in Austin”

 What does the program involve?

-Lone Star Field Hockey will provide each Middle School with the following:
+Lone Star Field Hockey will provide each Elementary or Middle School with the following:

 What are the next steps?

 If you are interested in finding out more about the Program or would like to discuss how the program could be tailored for your school please contact

 FUNdamental Field Hockey is a youth development initiative run by USAFH which is designed to expose field hockey to thousands of children nationwide.